hippiehunter/dblbook/src/intro/install.md

 #### Step 3: Install Synergy/DE

 Now, install the Synergy/DE on your machine.
-Run the downloaded installers for both 64-bit and 32-bit SDE.
+Run the downloaded installers first the 64-bit (104) and then the 32-bit (101) SDE.
 Follow the on-screen instructions and pay close attention to step 4 below to complete the installations.

 #### Step 4: Configure Licensing